Hurence/logisland/logisland-documentation/developer/developer.rst

 _______

 1. Please take the time to assess the logs when making a change to ensure that the important things are getting logged and there is no junk there.

 2. There are six levels of logging TRACE, DEBUG, INFO, WARN, ERROR, and FATAL, they should be used as follows.

     2.1.
 INFO is the level you should assume the software will be run in.
      INFO messages are things which are not bad but which the user will definitely want to know about every time they occur.

     2.2 TRACE and DEBUG are both things you turn on when something is wrong and you want to figure out what is going on.
 DEBUG should not be so fine grained that it will seriously effect the performance of the server.
 TRACE can be anything.
 Both DEBUG and TRACE statements should be wrapped in an if(logger.isDebugEnabled) if an expensive computation in the argument list of log method call.

     2.3.
 WARN and ERROR indicate something that is bad.
      Use WARN if you aren't totally sure it is bad, and ERROR if you are.

     2.4.
 Use FATAL only right before calling System.exit().

 3. Logging statements should be complete sentences with proper capitalization that are written to be read by a person not necessarily familiar with the source code.

 4. String appending using StringBuilders should not be used for building log messages.
     Formatting should be used.
 For ex:
     LOG.debug("Loaded class [{}] from jar [{}]", className, jarFile);

+5. In Logisland class implementing ConfigurableComponent use **getLogger** method to log.
+Most of components in Logisland are ConfigurableComponent.

 TimeZone in Tests
 _________________